 David obtained his law degree from the University of British Columbia.
-Called to the Bar of British Columbia in 2005, David articled and practiced at a large downtown Vancouver firm for several years.
-Subsequently, he practiced at a boutique litigation firm before joining our team.
+He was called to the Bar of British Columbia in 2005.
+David articled and practiced at a large downtown Vancouver firm for several years.
+David then practiced at a boutique litigation firm before joining TGC.

-David has broad experience in physician workplace law.
+David also has broad experience in physician workplace law.
 He advises physician groups across Western Canada in matters involving contract negotiations and workplace/compensation disputes.
-In this capacity, David navigates the complicated framework of laws, regulations, and professional obligations that govern the provision of medical services.
+In this capacity, David helps physicians navigate the complicated framework of laws, regulations, and professional obligations that govern the provision of medical services in Canada.

 David has experience with workplace investigations.
-He has had conduct of workplace investigations and also advised employers on how to conduct their own investigations.
+He has conducted workplace investigations and also advised employers on how to conduct their own investigations.
 David has also represented employees who are facing investigation by their employers.

 David enjoys litigation work, but he also appreciates that a reasonable and efficient settlement often is more beneficial to a client than protracted litigation.

 In that regard, David has experience resolving disputes through mediation, negotiation, and arbitration.

 Whether conducting a lawsuit or engaged in alternative means of dispute resolution, David makes a point of taking a practical, constructive approach that keeps the best interests of his clients in mind.

 David’s courtroom experience spans several provinces and practice areas.
 He has appeared as lead counsel in the Provincial Court of British Columbia, British Columbia Supreme Court, Saskatchewan Court of Queen’s Bench, Saskatchewan Court of Appeal, and British Columbia Court of Appeal.